In This Article

 Sapphire Bay color

 Sapphire Bay is a great choice for those who want to add a splash of color to their pond without going overboard.
-It is a Caribbean blue color.
-This color can give your pond a subtle, natural look that is perfect for those who want a more understated look.
-Sapphire Bay is comparable to Aquashade.
+Sapphire Bay is our premium dye comparable to Aquashade.
+It is a Caribbean blue color and is perfect for those who want a more tropical look.
+With blue and yellow in it, it will filter more colors of the spectrum than most other dyes.

 Bright blue color

-Bright Blue is a popular choice for those who want to enhance the natural beauty of their pond.
-This color can give your pond a bright, vibrant look that is sure to impress.
+Bright Blue is a popular choice for those who want to draw attention to their ponds.
+This color will give the pond a bright, vibrant look that is sure to impress.
 Bright blue is kind of like pool blue, so if you want your water to look like the swimming hole of your dreams, it is recommended to go with bright blue.

 Deep blue color